 The Nag Hamedi Library

 In December of 1945, near in the town of Nag Hammadi in Egypt, two brothers found several papyri in a large earthenware vessel while digging for fertilizer in caves near the town.
 These turned out to be mostly Gnostic treatises, but they also include three works belonging to the Corpus Hermeticum (Egyptian-Greek wisdom texts) and a partial translation (including alterations) of Plato‘s Republic.
 In 1946, the brothers left the manuscripts with a Coptic priest.
 Later that same year their brother-in-law sold a different codex to the Coptic Museum in Old Cairo, where the resident Coptologist and religious historian Jean Doresse realized the significance of what had been delivered.
 He published the first reference to the manuscripts in 1948.
-Meanwhile, a single codex had been sold in Cairo to a Belgian antiques dealer, whereafter it was acquired by the Carl Gustav Jung Institute in Zurich, and where it’s significance was also quickly affirmed.
+Meanwhile, a single codex had been sold in Cairo to a Belgian antiques dealer, after which it was acquired by the Carl Gustav Jung Institute in Zurich, and where it’s significance was also quickly affirmed.
 It has been suggested that these codices may have belonged to a nearby monastery, and were buried after Saint Athanasius condemned the use of non-canonical books in his Festal Letter of 367 A.D.
 The codices were written in the Coptic language, probably not that long before they were buried.

-Gnosticism is the idea, popular among certain early Christian and Jewish sects, that personal spiritual knowledge (“gnosis”), or direct knowledge of the supreme divinity, is the most most direct route to salvation.
+Gnosticism is the idea, popular among certain early Christian and Jewish sects, that personal spiritual knowledge (“gnosis”), or direct knowledge of the supreme divinity, is the most direct route to salvation.
 (In this sense they foreshadowed aspects of the Protestant reformation and the “great awakenings” in the United States, as well as subsequent evangelism.)
 Gnostics may also distinguish between a supreme, transcendent God and a “demiurge” responsible for creating the material universe.
 Gnostic writings flourished among certain Christian groups until the Fathers of the early church denounced them as heresy.

 In any case, there are some provocative ideas in the documents unearthed at Nag Hamedi.
 So, for example, the Infancy Gospel of Thomas (not to be confused with the Gospel of Thomas) depicts Jesus as a young bully, who curses one child, kills another, and then blinds the parents of the killed child, before healing all of the damage that he has done.
 In the Gospel of Judas, Judas is depicted as the apostle closest to Jesus, and the one who will “rule over” all the others when all is said and done.
 And the Philip Gospel maintains that Mary Magdalene was Jesus’ life companion (if not actually his wife).